iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 1 reviews"/>
 </p>

+> Exposure last checked January 29th and today is February 3rd (edit, it's now the 6th, still not updating).
+I've been in an airport (twice) since then, so I'd really like to know if I was exposed in order to keep my family safe.
+There's no way to send feedback or bug reports through the app so I have no way of getting help but to leave a one star review.
+Virginia is full of software developers, I know you can do better.<br> :date: __2021-02-06 13:07:27__

+> My wife and I both tested positive for Covid and attempted to call health dept. Left a voice mail requesting a PIN for Covid as directed by app.
+Ten days later we received a callback and it took another call to get PIN.
+To make a long story short, we had actually tested negative prior to reporting.
+The app did tell us that we were exposed two days after reporting.
+Also, we never received a call for contact tracing from health dept. VDH clearly needs additional resources to expedite.<br> :date: __2021-02-05 17:17:08__

+> Just my two cents on the exposure app.
+Its not very helpful.
+I use the app and show it full permissions.
+However it still doesn't update, does not allow me to put any data into it and the bot for responding to information seems rather useless as well.
+I've deleted and reinstalled the app to see if this fixed the issues and still have the same issues.
+The app doesn't even work on my daughter's phone.
+Her friend has the app and submitted a positive result and my daughter did not get an alert.<br> :date: __2021-02-05 07:25:54__

+> I work at a Hotel where they have shut down a restaurant due to five chefs testing positive, nine people have been out for Covid for two weeks and this app has NEVER alerted me of anything.
+I've uninstalled it thre times and no improvement.<br> :date: __2021-02-04 13:12:20__

+> Unable To Complete Process To Notify Others Of My Positive Result.
+This app requires you to submit a unique code that "every individual receives upon testing positive".
+I tested positive through the minute clinic at CVS.
+No such number was provided nor could I find it through their CVS MyChart App.
+At this point I would have to call around to find this number and thats where I gave up.
+Uninstalling.<br> :date: __2021-01-31 04:58:02__

 > My husband and I contracted Covid and tried to notify the app, which is when we realized we needed a pin.
 When the Health Dept contacted us (about 4-5 days after we received our test results), we asked for the pin number and were told they didn't have a pin to give us.
 They said they would try to get the pin and email it to us, but we never received one, so this app is useless.
 As to the reply below - let me be clear we WERE contacted by the Virginia Department of Health and were told they don't have pin numbers to give us and told by them that "the app is useless".<br> :date: __2021-01-25 20:59:45__

 > Useless.
 A year in and I've never gotten an alert.
 Relies on people to download the app and contact the health department and get a code and put the code into the app.
 No one's going to do all that.<br> :date: __2021-01-24 18:35:36__